gregnz/stocks/NTNX.md

 | 2017Q4 | 610.45m | 307.81m       | 918.25m                | 788.00m           | 415.65m |             1.38 |          0 |
 | 2018Q1 | 376.79m | 546.67m       | 923.46m                | 796.63m           | 422.57m |             1.19 |          0 |

-Capital structure looks pretty sound.
+Capital structure looks pretty sound (my opinion FWIW!).
 The debt component is the convertible note offering that was announced in January 2018 which allows note holders to convert to stock at a price of about $48.85 dollars.

 ### Expenses